Should I Propose Before or After Dinner?

-While the time and place of a proposal isn’t as important as being in tune with each other, dinner often feels like a natural fit, for many of the same reasons that dinner dates do so much to nurture romantic relationships.
+While the time and place of a proposal aren’t as important as being in tune with each other, dinner often feels like a natural fit for many of the same reasons that dinner dates do so much to nurture romantic relationships.
 A dinner date is an occasion to dress up, an opening for uninterrupted conversation and an opportunity for celebration over a delicious meal.
 Suggesting a romantic dinner can allay suspicion or build anticipation as well.

 You don’t have to be nervous the entire meal.

-If you are reading this because you are nervous about the proposal, then going through the whole meal with the ring in your pocket might mean wasting a culinary triumph on a knotted stomach.
+If you are reading this because you are nervous about the big moment, then going through the whole meal with the perfect engagement ring in your pocket might mean wasting a culinary triumph on a knotted stomach.
 And it might seem awkward to have a conversation about the mundane details of the week while dancing around the fact that you are in the middle of one of your life’s most momentous occasions.
 This thing is nerve-wracking enough as it is — just go for it already.
 That way, you have the rest of the evening to enjoy, and you might actually be able to consume the food in front of you.

 You don’t have to keep it a surprise for long.

 If the proposal is meant to be a surprise, your partner is understandably suspicious.
 A table strewn with roses.
 The oddly coincidental manicure with a mutual friend the day before.
 Time is not on your side, so put the ring into play before you accidentally pull it out of your pocket when you go to look something up on your phone, which also happens to be full of pictures of affordable engagement rings.

 There’s a good chance that your cover is already blown and the person across from you is having to give an Oscar-worthy performance pretending to be in the dark.
 So just make your move already and ask the important question!